 Are you able to return any tiles left over after you have put some aside?
 At New Image we sell the majority of our stock ranges by the tile, so that you are able to return any excess within 30 days for a refund.

 Tiles are durable, energy efficient, hypo-allergenic, odourless and hygiene-friendly.
 They can be used to great effect in every room in your house and can be a cost effective alternative to other products.

-Come and see our huge ranges of kitchen and bathroom tiles that are available to take away with you and if you need advice on quantities, suitability or adhesive and grouts or tools for the job then come and talk to the experts.
+Come and see our huge ranges of kitchen tiles and bathroom tiles which are available to take away with you.
+And if you need advice on quantities, suitability or adhesive and grouts or tools for the job then come and talk to the experts.